p-j-ward/boolearn-hs/README.md

 Since now the training accuracy is struggling to reach 100 %, there is not much point in increasing the number of training examples.
 To improve generalization one has to improve the model.

-## Generalization: random logic data
+## Generalization with synthetic data: random and/or circuits

-## Generalization: cellular automaton data
+## More generalization with synthetic data: cellular automata